Higher Order Euclidean Sets, or

 Summary

-The idea of hypereuclidean sets (also referred to as "higher-order Euclidean sets") builds upon research by Godfried Touissant, John Clough, Jack Douthett and many others.
-A hypereuclidean set is created by taking a series of related Euclidean sets and using those with lower n-values as index sets.
+The idea of higher-order Euclidean sets (also referred to as "hypereuclidean sets") builds upon research by Godfried Toussaint, John Clough, Jack Douthett and others.
+A higher-order set is created by taking a series of related Euclidean sets and using those with lower n-values as index sets.
 Elements from higher-order sets are removed recursively by lower-order elements.
 In this way, the method can generate interrelated structures that have a greater variety of IOIs (inter-onset-intervals) than conventional Euclidean sets.
-Analytical methods can potentially show relationships among different musical structures by charting shared lineages.
+Higher-order sets are essentially the same as second-order or "deeper-order" maximally-even sets.
+Analysis can potentially show relationships among very different musical structures by charting shared lineages.

-The problem of creating, finding and relating hypereuclidean sets lies principally in the sheer quantity of sets that can be derived (see below).
+The problem of creating, finding and relating higher-order Euclidean sets lies principally in the sheer quantity of sets that the algorithm produces.
 Further complications arise in sorting, identifying interesting properties, and relating sets to musical structures.
-However, solutions to all these challenges exist.
-The approach is promising because it can be applied either to rhythm or pitch.
+There are solutions to all these challenges.
+The method is worth the effort because it produces musically rich results, and it can be applied either to rhythm or pitch.

 Release Notes & Downloads

-The Max/MSP patches require the free Bach and Cage libraries.
-Please be sure they are correctly installed or the patches won't work.
+The Max/MSP patches have been tested on Max 8.6, but not Max 9.0.
+They require the free Bach and Cage libraries.
+Please be sure these libraries are installed or the patches won't work.
 You can easily get them through Max's Package Manager.
 The patches also have three dependencies, namely two JavaScript files and a .json file which stores the presets.
+These are part of the .zip file.
 Be sure the patcher can access them.

 Algorithmic Performance